Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based algorithms

 The second contribution of this paper is a practical algorithm, fusing the second-order autocorrelation of the projections with a sparse representation of the molecular structure, and requiring only $n=\omega(\sigma^4)$ observations.
 The algorithm builds on the realization that a typical 3-D structure can be represented by only a few coefficients in a suitable basis.
 Similar sparsity assumptions have been leveraged in a wide variety of scientific and engineering applications, including compressed sensing~\cite{donoho2006compressed,candes2006robust,eldar2012compressed}, image processing~\cite{elad2010sparse}, and phase retrieval \cite{cai2016optimal,chi2016guaranteed, jaganathan2017sparse, elser2018benchmark,zhang2019structured}, to name a few.
 In cryo-EM, there have been several attempts to represent the 3-D structure as either a sparse mixture of Gaussians~\cite{zehni20203d,joubert2015bayesian, jonic2015coarse,kawabata2018gaussian,zhong2021exploring,chen2021deep,rosenbaum2021inferring} or using alternative bases~\cite{vonesch2011fast}.
+In particular, in settings with sufficiently high SNR where it is possible to identify the Gaussian mixtures within individual projection images, the inverse problem simplifies and can be solved \cite{panaretos2009random,panaretos2011sparse}.
 Yet, the sparsity property has still not been fully harnessed to represent and recover 3-D molecular structures, and it is not part of the standard computational pipeline of cryo-EM.

 The technique is based on a new connection between Kam's theory for cryo-EM and the crystallographic phase retrieval problem---recovering a sparse signal from its Fourier magnitudes.
 In particular, we adapt projection-based algorithms that were designed for the crystallographic phase retrieval problem to the cryo-EM setting.
 These algorithms were extensively validated on experimental X-ray crystallography datasets by prior researchers, see for example~\cite{fienup1982phase,elser2003phase,luke2004relaxed,elser2007searching,elser2018benchmark}.
 Here, we demonstrate on simulated data that they are also useful in constructing ab initio models in cryo-EM.
 They can be used to mitigate computational and model bias issues associated with the non-convexity of the cryo-EM reconstruction problem~\cite{singer2011three,punjani2017cryosparc,greenberg2017common}.
 This new computational approach opens the door to merging more aspects of the phase retrieval and cryo-EM fields in future work.